mcmeeking/www.mcmk.in/content/docs/CV/index.md

       - A-levels in Physics, Maths, and Chemistry
   - name: ACHIEVEMENTS
     items:
-      - Designed and built a complex CMS for the UK's leading medical information provider
+      - Designed and built a complex Python-based CMS for the UK's leading medical information provider
-      - Moved from "IT person" to solutions architect and infrastructure architect in 2 years
+      - Moved from "IT person" to solutions architect, full-stack developer, and infrastructure architect in 2 years
       - Achieved Cyber Essential Plus certification within 6 months of starting a new role
       - Personally developed and implemented an employee onboarding workflow for a FTSE 250 company
       - Built a business-grade PBX from scratch in two weeks using Asterisk